gravelCompBio/Phosformer-ST/README.md

-- `phos-ST_Example_Code.ipynb`: Jupyter File with example code to run Phosformer-ST
+- `phos-ST_Example_Code.ipynb`: ipynb file with example code to run Phosformer-ST

     - `modeling_esm.py`: Python file that has the architecture of Phosformer-ST

     - `configuration_esm.py`: Python file that has configuration/parameters of Phosformer-ST

     - `tokenization_esm.py`: Python file that contains code for the tokenizer

-- `multitask_MHA_esm2_t30_150M_UR50D_neg_ratio_8+8_shift_30_mask_0.2_2023-03-25_90.txt`: this txt file contains a link to a zenodo repository to download the proper folder
+- `multitask_MHA_esm2_t30_150M_UR50D_neg_ratio_8+8_shift_30_mask_0.2_2023-03-25_90.txt`: this txt file contains a link to the training weights held on the hugging face or zenodo repository

-  - This folder holds the files that contain the training weights for Phosformer-ST to run as advertised

-  - See section below (Downloading this repository) for folder specifications after download
+    - See section below (Downloading this repository) to be shown how to download this folder and where to put it

-- `phosST.yml`: This file is used to help create an environment for Phos-ST to work
+- `phosST.yml`: This file is used to help create an environment for Phosformer-ST to work

-- `README.md`: You're reading it right now
+- `README.md`: